Introduction

 Inspired by Leaflet.

-Some of the benefits of using this library include:
+Some of the goals of this library include:

 Install